EssexUniversityMCTS/gvgai/doc/singlelearningtrackinstructions.md

 [GVGAI wiki](https://github.com/EssexUniversityMCTS/gvgai/wiki) (planning tracks and level generation track)

 ## Overview
 The Single-Player Learning track is based on the GVGAI framework.
-Different from the planning tracks, no forward model is given to the agent, thus, no simulation of game is possible.
-It is notable that the agent still has the access to the current game state (objects in the current game state), as in planning tracks.
+Different from the planning tracks, no forward model is given to the agent, thus, no simulation of games is possible.
+The agent does still have access to the current game state (objects in the current game state), as in the planning tracks.

 ## Main steps
-For a given game, each agent will have **5 minutes** for training on levels 0,1,2 of the game, the level 3 and 4 will be used for validation.
+For a given game, each agent will have **5 minutes** for training on levels 0,1,2 of the game, the levels 3 and 4 will be used for validation.
 The communication time is not included by Timer.
 ### Main steps during training
 1. **Training phase 1:** Playing once levels 0, 1 and 2 in a sequence: Firstly, the agent plays once levels 0,1,2 sequentially.
 At the end of each level, whether the game has terminated normally or the agent forces to terminate the game, the server will send the results of the (possibly unfinished) game to the agent.
 2. **Training phase 2:** (Repeat until time up) Level selection: After having finished step 1, the agent is free to select the next level to play (from levels 0, 1 and 2) by calling the method `int result()` (detailed later).
 If the selected level id $$$\not\in \\{0,1,2\\}$$$, then a random level id $$$\in \\{0,1,2\\}$$$ will be passed and a new game will start.
 This step is repeated until **5 minutes** has been used.